OISF/suricata/doc/userguide/capture-hardware/napatech.rst

 - napa_dispatch_drop.pkts, napa_dispatch_drop.byte:

-  The total number of packets/bytes that were dropped at the hardware as a result of a Suricata "drop" bypass rule or other ajudication by Suricata that the flow packets should be dropped.
+  The total number of packets/bytes that were dropped at the hardware as a result of a Suricata "drop" bypass rule or other adjudication by Suricata that the flow packets should be dropped.
 These packets are not delivered to the application.